 Happy New Year!

-LRPC’s Monday Morning Minute for this week, “Get Your Finances In Shape For 2017” (presented below) comes to you courtesy of Schwab.
+LRPC’s Monday Morning Minute for this week, “Get Your Finances In Shape For The New Year” (presented below) comes to you courtesy of Schwab.
 As an independent, objective Registered Investment Advisory firm, Lawton Retirement Plan Consultants, LLC has access to research from many sources.
 Be assured that I will share enlightening, useful information with you each week.
 If you are short on time, make sure you take a look at each heading.

 Start the new year off right by organizing your finances.
 This piece from Schwab provides guidance on what to focus on as you begin your 2017 financial planning.